Norman Fucking Rockwell!: Critical reception

-Year-end lists
+Rankings

 The album was placed in numerous year-end lists of 2019, topping those by many publications.
 According to Metacritic, it was the most named album in the year-end rankings of 2019 albums by critics.
+In 2021, Pitchfork readers voted Norman Fucking Rockwell! the 17th greatest album overall, and the best album by a female artist, of the previous 25 years.

-Decade-end and All-Time lists
+Industry awards

 Commercial performance

 Norman Fucking Rockwell! debuted at number three on the US Billboard 200 chart, earning 104,000 album-equivalent units (including 66,000 copies in pure album sales) in its first week, becoming Del Rey's sixth US top ten album on the chart.
 In its second week, the album dropped to number nine, earning an additional 35,000 units.